tevora-threat/Dragnet/README.md

 - client should be run locally
 - functions will be deployed to cloud functions
 - cron setup is necessary
+- npm install anywhere you see a package.json

 *Development will be ongoing and commits will occur frequently.
 Check back often- as breaking changes are discovered, fixes will be pushed whenever possible.*